probnum2026/probnum2026.github.io/support.md

 ## Travel Support

 [The Magnus Ehrnrooth Foundation](https://magnusehrnroothinsaatio.fi/en/frontpage/) supports the participation of early-career researchers to ProbNum 2026.

-We will disribute a number of &#8364;1000 travel awards to doctoral students, postdoctoral researchers, and other early-career researchers.
+We will distribute a number of &#8364;1000 travel awards to doctoral students, postdoctoral researchers, and other early-career researchers.
 Researchers giving a talk or presenting a poster in the conference will be prioritised.
 You will receive the travel award after the conference via LUT University upon presentation of receipts.